ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   system = strn.load_rdsystem("demo.json")

-This is the way we used previously, the dictionnar describing the system is stored in a separated file, and the system is created using the :py:func:`loag_rdsystem` function.
+This is the way we used previously, the dictionary describing the system is stored in a different file, and the system is created using the :py:func:`loag_rdsystem` function.

 With multiple JSON files